lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 Here, we want to point out that&mdash;possibly&mdash;better alternatives are available.

 Typical instances of data that is not Normal distributed are counts (discrete) or frequencies (counts per some unit).
-For these, the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is much better suited.
+For these, the simple [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is much better suited.
 A few examples that come to mind are:
 - number of clicks per second in a Geiger counter
 - number of patients per day in a hospital